 Assessing suburb “investability” via capital growth & rent forecast charts

 Once we select the ‘forecast’ tab, the first result we retrieve is a graph of the Council’s (LGA) ‘performance’.
 The chart highlights both historical as well as forecasted price movements in typical price and median rent.

 The historical data goes back as far as there is data of statistical significance to be collected.
 We decide to explore the Gledswood Hills submarket and retrieve it by selecting it from the Suburb dropdown.

-You can also hover over and drag & zoom into the graph(s) which yields additional information.
-For example, the customers can retrieve number of sales/rentals for aparticular period in time.
+You can also hover over the graph(s) which yields additional information.
+For example, the customers can retrieve number of sales/rentals for a particular period in time.

-As Gledswood Hills is a newly developed area, the historical data goes back to 2014 only.
-The lighter shadings of both graphs present historical data up to the current quarter.
-The heavier shading of the graph represents the forecasted values.
+As Gledswood Hills is a newly developed area, the historical data goes back to mostly 2014.
+The darker shadings of both graphs present historical data up to the current quarter.
+The lighter shading of the graph represents the forecasted values.
 The green and grey bars (y-axis) represent the number of sales/rentals data.
-Referring to the above graph suggests that Gledswood Hills will experience a steady uptick in both sales and rentals.

 Having this information is useful when deciding on the initial investment outlay.
 As rents will increase at a slower rate, it behooves the investor not to overstretch funds for the sake of anticipated capital growth.
 Furthermore, the gross and net yield of the area will pace.
 This can have adverse effects on highly leveraged portfolios or those exclusively focusing on capital growth.

 Get free weekly coaching on effective use of data for your investment success.
 Join our newsletter and receive an expert curated 10-point checklist to your verified email.

 Implications of price trend for suburb “investability” assessment